-There is a severe shortage of dermatologists in the UK, which is particularly alarming given that it is estimated that around 54 percent of the UK population experiences a skin condition in any given twelve-month period.
-Research has also highlighted the "extensive impact skin diseases have on all aspects of people's lives from schooling, relationships, self-esteem and career choices to social, sexual and leisure activities."
+There is a severe shortage of dermatologists in the UK, which is particularly alarming given that it is estimated that around 54 percent of the population experiences a skin condition in any given 12-month period.
+Research has also highlighted the "extensive impact skin diseases have on all aspects of people's lives from schooling, relationships, self-esteem, and career choices to social, sexual, and leisure activities."

 Stats like these have led to calls for more psychological support to be offered to those with skin conditions, but as of yet, very little has been done.

-Dr Andrew Thompson, who has been doing research in the field of psychodermatology for over 15 years tells me that: "Most dermatology services don't have easy access, or dedicated access to psychological services."
-Only 7 out of 127 hospitals have a dedicated psychodermatology service and although other hospitals may have access to clinical psychology services this is somewhat patchy.
+Dr. Andrew Thompson, who has been doing research in the field of psychodermatology for over 15 years, tells me, "Most dermatology services don't have easy access, or dedicated access to psychological services."
+Only seven out of 127 hospitals have a dedicated psychodermatology service and, although other hospitals may have access to clinical psychology services, this is somewhat patchy.

-Another factor is that dermatology is rarely, if ever, considered to be a core module in university medical courses.
-Until dermatology is recognised as a key field in medical care, standards of provision are only likely to get worse.
-Very few skin conditions are life-threatening, so it is understandable that at times priority must lie elsewhere, but this doesn't mean skin conditions should be marginalised or under-prioritised as a whole.
+Another factor is that dermatology is rarely, if ever, considered to be a core module in university medical courses in the UK.
+Until dermatology is recognized as a key field in medical care, standards of provision are only likely to get worse.
+Very few skin conditions are life-threatening, so it is understandable that at times priority must lie elsewhere, but this doesn't mean skin conditions should be marginalized or under-prioritized as a whole.

-The trouble is that your skin – especially when on your face – is subject to public judgment.
+The trouble is that your skin—especially when on your face—is subject to public judgment.
 Skin is the first thing that people look at; it's not something we can get away from.
 Jenny tells me many stories of strangers asking about her conditions in bathrooms and on the street.
 Other times people are just purposefully offensive.
-"I've actually had strangers tap on my shoulder in a pub and go, 'excuse me love, do you realise you've got dandruff?
+"I've actually had strangers tap on my shoulder in a pub and go, 'Excuse me love, do you realize you've got dandruff?
 Its disgusting.'
-That was pretty mortifying at the age of twenty."
+That was pretty mortifying at the age of 20."
 It wasn't dandruff; it was flakes from the psoriasis Jenny had on her scalp.

-Evidence submitted by a woman to the 2013 APPGS report confirmed Dr Thompson's suspicion of a weakening in job prospects: "I feel that in applying for jobs over the last few years, since my vitiligo has become more extensive, I've been passed over in favour of other candidates."
+Evidence submitted by a woman to the 2013 APPGS report confirmed Dr. Thompson's suspicion of a weakening in job prospects: "I feel that in applying for jobs over the last few years, since my vitiligo has become more extensive, I've been passed over in favor of other candidates."